 Official State Game Animal of Michigan

-Michigan designated the white-tailed deer as the official state game animal in 1997.
+Michigan designated white-tailed deer as the official state game animal in 1997.
 Zeeland fourth-graders campaigned to include the white-tailed deer among Michigan's official state symbols.
 All State Mammals

 An animal of incredible beauty and power, white-tailed deer are able to run up to 40 miles per hour, jump 9 foot fences, and swim 13 miles per hour.
 The white underside of its tail is waved when running and flashed as a warning when danger is sensed.
 Both native Americans and settlers relied on the white-tailed deer for buckskin and food.